joyceerhl/vscode-git-fit-commit/README.md

     - `git.inputValidationSubjectLength` (default: 50 chars)
     - `git.inputValidationLength` (default: 72 chars)
 * Enable `editor.formatOnType` to automatically format your commit message when you insert a newline.
+* Configure how overly long subject lines should wrap when formatted with `gitCommit.subjectLine.overflowStrategy` (default: `split`)
 * Configure whether you want validation and quick fixes for commit types in the subject line:
     - `gitCommit.subjectLine.lint.enabled`: (default: `false`)
     - `gitCommit.subjectLine.lint.types` (default: `feat:`, `fix:` [and other Conventional Commit types](https://www.conventionalcommits.org/en/v1.0.0/))